writetosagnik/ContentCrafter/GOOGLE_AI_SETUP.md

 4. Create a new API key or use an existing one
 5. Copy the API key

+## Step 2: Create a .env.local file in your project root

+1. Go to your project root
+2. Create a `.env.local` file

 ## Step 2: Configure the API Key

 1. Open the `.env.local` file in your project root